-Zwarte Piet is dressed in a traditional page costume from the 16th, 17th century.
+All the Zwarte Pieten have the same name (‘Piet’), but they have different functions: direction-Piet, gift-wrapper-Piet etcetera.
+Pete is dressed in a traditional page costume from the 16th, 17th century.

 Evil Black Pete

-Until astonishingly late (mid 20th century) Zwarte Piet was depicted a a little dumb, speaking with an strong African accent.
+Until astonishingly late (mid 20th century) Zwarte Piet was depicted as a little dumb, speaking with a strong African accent.
 Later this changed to Zwarte Piet being the more intelligent assistant and Sinterklaas the somewhat absent-minded old man.

 In this day and age, according to many people, Dutch Black Pete is racist.
 Every year there are many protests, against and pro-Piet.
 Emotions run high on both sides.